 🍴 Serving suggestions

-I like to serve this easy slow cooker goulash with rice, pasta, roasted sweet potatoes or creamy mashed potatoes.
+I like to serve this easy slow cooker goulash with rice, pasta, air fryer roast potatoes, roasted sweet potatoes or creamy mashed potatoes.
 Sometimes I serve leftovers as a topping for jacket potatoes the next day.

 Try using pieces of pork shoulder instead of beef for a change.